Cast: Robin Williams, Edward Norton, Danny Devito, Harvey Feinstein, Catherine Keener

 I have stumbled upon comments from viewers saying that they'd wished Robin had played more characters like Randolph earlier on in his career.
 Erm, no thank you.
 If his entire career relied on just that, then in no way would he had been successful & his acting career would have been short-lived.

 I comprehend that it was a project that Robin was interested in doing, but it seems that the '00s weren't a particularly great decade for his career.
+In fact, the 2000s were not so kind to him.
 As he got older, the good roles went to the younger actors and Robin was slumped with crappy and not -so-good straight - to- DVD flicks.
 That is not to say I hate this film entirely - it has its moments, but the glory days of Mork & Mindy, Good Morning, Vietnam, Mrs Doubtfire, Dead Poets Society and Hook were virtually over, and Death to Smoochy carved a massive hole in Robin's career.
 The other movies that followed in the 2000s and beyond after the release of Death to Smoochy weren't for the better either.
 And it didn't help matters that his character, Randolph was and is mostly rotten.
 It was a sad end to what had been 3 impending decades of success during the 1970s with Mork & Mindy, 1980s and 1990s.
 Death to Smoochy was the beginning of his run of below-par comedy feature films that include Old Dogs and RV in the 2000s era and beyond.

 When I first saw this film, I found it utterly hilarious and over-the-top; but it wasn't until recently that I had pondered on reflection his past roles, especially comedy roles prior to Randolph. & by contrast, it strikes me that other than the wooden script, Death to Smoochy's bitter and sardonic tone had hampered the viewing experience of this film.
 The rest of the characters, besides Randolph and Sheldon, were frankly unlikable with very little redeemable qualities.
 The TV boss played by Catherine Keener didn't look convincing at all.